Oscarcv69/-AtlasFormApi/README.md

 # -AtlasFormApi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+This project was generated with [Nodejs](https://github.com/nodejs/node) version 10.2.1

 ## Start server

 Run `npm start run` or `node serve` for a start the server.
 The url is `http://localhost:3000/`.

 ## Test with mocha